WebAssembly/WASI/proposals/cli/imports.md

 <hr />
 <h3>Types</h3>
 <h4><a name="network"><code>resource network</code></a></h4>
+<p>An opaque resource that represents access to (a subset of) the network.
+This enables context-based security for networking.
+There is no need for this to map 1:1 to a physical network interface.</p>
 <h4><a name="error_code"><code>enum error-code</code></a></h4>
 <p>Error codes.</p>
 <p>In theory, every API can return any error code.